NichtElias/AwakenedItems/README.md

 ## Features

 - Awaken any item.
 Absolutely any item.
 - Awakened items will get better the more you use them (similar to Tinkers Tool Leveling).
-This currently only has an effect for melee weapons, block breaking tools and armor.
+This currently only has an effect for the items listed under [Supported Items](#supported-items).
 - Each awakened item talks to you and has a personality.

 ## Miscellaneous Abilities of Awakened Items